Bluevipe21/SET-RESET-TIA_PORTAL-FACTORYIO/README.md

 # Ejemplo de un set y reset utilizando TIA PORTAL y Factoryio

-Este es un ejemplo del empleo de las funciones de set y reset en un PLC.
-El código fué creado usando el lenguaje ladder en el software de tia portal v15.
-Para verficar el funcionamiento se utilizó el software de simulación en 3D factoryio.
-Factoryio funciona como software de entrenamiento para diferentes plataformas de PLC ( [Clic aquí para más información](https://docs.factoryio.com/) ).
+This is an example of the use of the set and reset functions in a PLC.
+The code was created using the ladder language in the tia portal software v15.
+To verify the operation, the factoryio 3D simulation software was used.
+Factoryio works as training software for different PLC platforms.  ( [Click here for more information](https://docs.factoryio.com/) ).

 ---